Product or process development scientists often use design models to develop manufacturing processes.

 Within the food industry sector the majority of product/process development scientists are employed by food manufacturing and processing companies.
 They are also employed by manufacturing companies that produce bio-pharmaceuticals, fuels and cosmetics – to name just a few.

-Opportunities are advertised online, by careers services, in newspapers and trade or scientific publications such as Food Manufacture and New Scientist, in journals published by the professional institutions and their respective websites.
+Opportunities are advertised online, by careers services and in trade or scientific publications such as Food Manufacture and New Scientist (along with their websites).
 Specialist recruitment agencies may also advertise vacancies.
 Speculative applications are advisable, particularly to larger companies – these should be made early in the autumn term of your final year of university.

 - The recruitment process is likely to involve a technical interview.
 Read our article on technical interviews to find out what these involve and how you can tackle them.

 You can only become a product development scientist if you have a degree in an appropriate subject, such as food science or technology, food engineering, chemistry, biology, biochemistry, electrical, chemical or mechanical engineering, production or process engineering, materials or physical sciences.

 A relevant postgraduate qualification may be helpful, particularly for career progression.
 Read our article on scientific postgraduate study to explore your different options.

 Practical research, factory or laboratory work experience is also beneficial and may be gained via final-year project work, degree sponsorship, work shadowing, vacation work or industrial placements.